Lutfullah Sari*, Abdusselim Adil Peker, Dilek Hacer Cesme and Alpay Alkan Pages 1 - 3 ( 3 )

 Conclusion: Multi-system inflammatory disorders like sarcoidosis, can present with mass-like lesion in the brain parenchyma.
 While early diagnosis is important to prevent unnecessary interventions like biopsy and surgery, it is crucial to initiate the necessary treatment with the aim of recovery without sequelae.
 Radiological and clinical follow-up are fundamental in differential diagnosis.

-Mimicking tumor, brain tumor, neurosarcoidosis, MRI, neurologic examination, heterogeneous hyperintense.
+Mimicking tumor, brain tumor, neurosarcoidosis, elderly patients, MRI, neurologic examination, heterogeneous hyperintense.

 Department of Radiology, Faculty of Medicine, Bezmialem Vakif University, Istanbul, Department of Radiology, Faculty of Medicine, Bezmialem Vakif University, Istanbul, Department of Radiology, Faculty of Medicine, Bezmialem Vakif University, Istanbul, Department of Radiology, Faculty of Medicine, Bezmialem Vakif University, Istanbul